microsoft/PQCrypto-SIDH/README.md

 Note that, excepting x64 and ARMv8, platforms are only supported by the generic implementation.

-Follow the instructions in the sections "_Instructions for Windows OS_" or "_Instructions for Linux OS_" below to configure these different implementation options.
+Follow the instructions in the sections "_Instructions for Windows_" or "_Instructions for Linux_" below to configure these different implementation options.

-## Instructions for Windows OS
+## Instructions for Windows

 ### Building the library with Visual Studio: